Ladies in Retirement

-Ladies in Retirement is a 1941 American film noir directed by Charles Vidor and starring Ida Lupino and Louis Hayward, who were married at the time.
-It is based on a 1940 Broadway play of the same title by Reginald Denham and Edward Percy that starred Flora Robson in the lead role.
+Ladies in Retirement is a 1941 American film noir directed by Charles Vidor and starring Ida Lupino, Louis Hayward and Evelyn Keyes.
+It was produced and distributed by Columbia Pictures.
+Lupino and Hayward were married at the time.
+It is based on a play of the same title by Reginald Denham and Edward Percy, produced in London in 1939 and New York in 1940.

 Plot

 Ellen Creed, a proud spinster fallen on hard times, has spent the past two years as housekeeper and companion to her old friend Leonora Fiske, a wealthy retiree who in her youth had been a chorus girl "of easy virtue".
 Ellen receives a letter threatening that unless she can tame her two peculiar sisters, the police will be called and the sisters will be evicted from their lodgings for outlandish behaviour.
 Leonora allows Ellen to invite her sisters to visit.

 One day when Ellen is away, handsome young stranger Albert Feather appears, claiming to be Ellen's nephew.
 Leonora lends him money, but Albert makes her promise not to tell Ellen about either his visit or the loan.

 Ellen returns with her sisters, who quickly wear out their welcome, proving to be a burden to Leonora and her maid Lucy.
 Leonora complains to Ellen, pointing out that two days have turned into six weeks and that the sisters are destroying her possessions and fraying her nerves.
 Leonora finally orders them out but Ellen pleads with Leonora, afraid that her sisters will be sent to an institution.
 In a rage, Ellen then strangles Leonora to death.

 Ellen tells visitors and Lucy that Leonora is traveling.
 She tells her sisters that she bought the house and makes them swear that they will never talk about Leonora or that she sold the house.

-Some nuns living nearby visit the house in a terrible storm to borrow something.
+Some nuns living nearby visit the house in a terrible storm to borrow some lamp oil.
 After Ellen sends Lucy to the shed, Lucy is surprised there by Albert, with whom Lucy had a flirtation the first time that he was at the Fiske home.
 He flirts with her again and asks her to promise not to tell Ellen that he has been there before or that he is in the shed.
 Instead, he visits through the front door, telling Ellen that he needs help and a place to stay because he is a wanted thief.
 Ellen refuses to allow Albert to stay and buys him a boat ticket out of the country and says that she will give him some money to make a new start.